petsam/m1ms/README.md

 * Then there is a Manjaro update at 22:00 UTC and I update my system at 24:00 UTC (using the French mirror).
 * Next day at about 08:00-10:00 UTC, I try to install a new package or update the system.
 If at that time the French mirror is not responding, `pacman` will fallback to the Greek mirror, which has older packages.
 If you don't use `-y` pacman parameter, you will not even notice an error message for "local packages are newer than remote ones" and you will get into a "partially updated" system!!

-With SafeSync method, you are supposed to have only one enabled mirror in the mirrorlist.
-Then, whenever the server is unusable, you run `safesync --next` and in a few seconds you have the fastest and sefest (for your system) mirror enabled, while the _unsafe_ mirror is disabled.
+With M1mS method, you are supposed to have only one enabled mirror in the mirrorlist.
+Then, whenever the server is unusable, you run `m1ms --next` and in a few seconds you have the fastest and sefest (for your system) mirror enabled, while the _unsafe_ mirror is disabled.
 Also, if you always use this command before any system or package syncing action, you will always be sure you will *never* have a _partially updated_ system!

-You may use safesync either in your manually configured mirrorlist, or even in combination with a `pacman-mirrors` created one, or of course... exclusively, as it can create a preferred servers list in a very easy interactive procedure, with 9 prefixed country groups (by regions) and a choice to just enter a group number, or enter country names (with or without capitalization format, or spaces, or underscores), or a combination of both.
+You may use m1ms either in your manually configured mirrorlist, or even in combination with a `pacman-mirrors` created one, or of course... exclusively, as it can create a preferred servers list in a very easy interactive procedure, with 9 prefixed country groups (by regions) and a choice to just enter a group number, or enter country names (with or without capitalization format, or spaces, or underscores), or a combination of both.
 You may write the result to pacman mirrorlist (getting root privileges), keeping a copy of the old one, or save locally and use it as you like.

-A possible workflow for using safesync as your main mirrorlist maintenance tool can be:
+A possible workflow for using m1ms as your main mirrorlist maintenance tool can be:
 1. Create your mirrorlist initially, choosing from any available countries in repo.manjaro.org. (`--init`).
 This will save a sorted list of servers by speed (fastest first) and enable the first one.
 2. After initial creation, run `--next` to verify the active server is _safe_ (DBs are same or newer than your current local DBs).
 If not, it will disable the current (_unsafe_) and enable the _next safe_ server.
 3. That's it, until you notice pacman reporting unable to update, or very slow downloads etc. If you decide to change the active server, only run `--next` and check again with `pacman`.